awsdocs/amazon-cloudfront-developer-guide/doc_source/real-time-logs.md

 The sampling rate is a whole number between 1 and 100 \(inclusive\) that determines the percentage of viewer requests that are sent to Kinesis Data Streams as real\-time log records\.
 To include every viewer request in your real\-time logs, specify 100 for the sampling rate\.
 You might choose a lower sampling rate to reduce costs while still receiving a representative sample of request data in your real\-time logs\.

 **Fields**
 A list of the fields that are included in each real\-time log record\.
-You can choose to receive all of the available fields, or only the fields that you need to monitor and analyze performance\.
+You can choose to receive all of the available fields, or only the fields that you need for monitoring and analyzing performance\.
 The following list describes each of the available fields\.
-The fields are listed in the order in which they appear in the log records delivered to Kinesis Data Streams\.
+The fields are listed in the order in which they appear in the log records that are delivered to Kinesis Data Streams\.
-+ **timestamp** – The date and time at which the edge server finished responding to the request\.
++ **`timestamp`** – The date and time at which the edge server finished responding to the request\.
-+ **c\-ip** – The IP address of the viewer that made the request, for example, 192\.0\.2\.183 or 2001:0db8:85a3:0000:0000:8a2e:0370:7334\.
++ **`c-ip`** – The IP address of the viewer that made the request, for example, 192\.0\.2\.183 or 2001:0db8:85a3:0000:0000:8a2e:0370:7334\.
 If the viewer used an HTTP proxy or a load balancer to send the request, the value of this field is the IP address of the proxy or load balancer\.
-+ **time\-to\-first\-byte** – The number of seconds between receiving the request and writing the first byte of the response, as measured on the edge server\.
++ `time-to-first-byte` – The number of seconds between receiving the request and writing the first byte of the response, as measured on the edge server\.
-+ **sc\-status** – Contains one of the following values:
++ `sc-status` – Contains one of the following values:
-  + The HTTP status code of the edge server’s response \(for example, 200\)\.
+  + The HTTP status code of the edge server’s response \(for example, `200`\)\.
-  + 000, which indicates that the viewer closed the connection before the edge server could respond to the request\.
+  + `000`, which indicates that the viewer closed the connection before the edge server could respond to the request\.
 If the viewer closes the connection after the edge server starts to send the response, this field contains the applicable HTTP status code\.
-+ **sc\-bytes** – The total number of bytes that the edge server sent to the viewer in response to the request, including headers\.
++ `sc-bytes` – The total number of bytes that the edge server sent to the viewer in response to the request, including headers\.
-+ **cs\-method** – The HTTP request method received from the viewer\.
++ `cs-method` – The HTTP request method received from the viewer\.
-+ **cs\-protocol** – The protocol of the viewer request \(http, https, ws, or wss\)\.
++ `cs-protocol` – The protocol of the viewer request \(`http`, `https`, `ws`, or `wss`\)\.
-+ **cs\-host** – The domain name of the CloudFront distribution \(for example, d111111abcdef8\.cloudfront\.net\)\.
++ `cs-host` – The domain name of the CloudFront distribution \(for example, d111111abcdef8\.cloudfront\.net\)\.
-+ **cs\-uri\-stem** – The portion of the request URL that identifies the path and object \(for example, /images/cat\.jpg\)\.
++ `cs-uri-stem` – The portion of the request URL that identifies the path and object \(for example, /images/cat\.jpg\)\.
 Question marks \(?\) in URLs and query strings are not included in the log\.
-+ **cs\-bytes** – The total number of bytes of data that the viewer included in the request, including headers\.
++ `cs-bytes` – The total number of bytes of data that the viewer included in the request, including headers\.
-+ **x\-edge\-location** – The edge location that served the request\.
++ `x-edge-location` – The edge location that served the request\.
 Each edge location is identified by a three\-letter code and an arbitrarily assigned number \(for example, DFW3\)\.
-The three\-letter code typically corresponds with the International Air Transport Association airport code for an airport near the edge location’s geographic location\. \(These abbreviations might change in the future\.\)
+The three\-letter code typically corresponds with the International Air Transport Association \(IATA\) airport code for an airport near the edge location’s geographic location\. \(These abbreviations might change in the future\.\)
-+ **x\-edge\-request\-id** – An opaque string that uniquely identifies a request\.
++ `x-edge-request-id` – An opaque string that uniquely identifies a request\.
 This string is also sent in the `x-amz-cf-id` response header\.
-+ **x\-host\-header** – The value that the viewer included in the `Host` header of the request\.
++ `x-host-header` – The value that the viewer included in the `Host` header of the request\.
 If you’re using the CloudFront domain name in your object URLs \(such as d111111abcdef8\.cloudfront\.net\), this field contains that domain name\.
 If you’re using alternate domain names \(CNAMEs\) in your object URLs \(such as www\.example\.com\), this field contains the alternate domain name\.
-+ **time\-taken** – The number of seconds \(to the thousandth of a second, for example, 0\.082\) from when the edge server receives the viewer’s request to when the edge server writes the last byte of the response to the output queue, as measured on the edge server\.
++ `time-taken` – The number of seconds \(to the thousandth of a second, for example, 0\.082\) from when the edge server receives the viewer’s request to when the edge server writes the last byte of the response to the output queue, as measured on the edge server\.
 From the perspective of the viewer, the total time to get the full response will be longer than this value because of network latency andTCP buffering\.
-+ **cs\-protocol\-version** – The HTTP version that the viewer specified in the request\.
++ `cs-protocol-version` – The HTTP version that the viewer specified in the request\.
 Possible values include `HTTP/0.9`, `HTTP/1.0`, `HTTP/1.1`, and `HTTP/2.0`\.
-+ **c\-ip\-version** – The IP version of the request \(IPv4 or IPv6\)\.
++ `c-ip-version` – The IP version of the request \(IPv4 or IPv6\)\.
-+ **cs\-user\-agent** – The value of the `User-Agent` header in the request\.
++ `cs-user-agent` – The value of the `User-Agent` header in the request\.
 The `User-Agent` header identifies the source of the request, such as the type of device and browser that submitted the request or, if the request came from a search engine, which search engine\.
-+ **cs\-referer** – The value of the `Referer` header in the request\.
++ `cs-referer` – The value of the `Referer` header in the request\.
 This is the name of the domain that originated the request\.
 Common referrers include search engines, other websites that link directly to your objects, and your own website\.
-+ **cs\-cookie** – The `Cookie` header in the request, including name—value pairs and the associated attributes\.
++ `cs-cookie` – The `Cookie` header in the request, including name—value pairs and the associated attributes\.
 **Note**
 This field is truncated to 800 bytes\.
-+ **cs\-uri\-query** – The query string portion of the URL, if any\.
++ `cs-uri-query` – The query string portion of the URL, if any\.
-+ **x\-edge\-response\-result\-type** – How the edge server classified the response just before returning the response to the viewer\.
++ `x-edge-response-result-type` – How the edge server classified the response just before returning the response to the viewer\.
 Possible values include:
   + `Hit` – The edge server served the object to the viewer from the cache\.
   + `RefreshHit` – The edge server found the object in the edge cache but the object had expired, so the edge server contacted the origin to verify that the cache had the latest version of the object\.
   + `Miss` – The request could not be satisfied by an object in the edge cache, so the edge server forwarded the request to the origin server and returned the result to the viewer\.
   + `LimitExceeded` – The request was denied because a CloudFront quota \(formerly referred to as a limit\) was exceeded\.
-  + `CapacityExceeded` – The edge server returned a 503 error it didn’t have enough capacity at the time of the request to serve the object\.
+  + `CapacityExceeded` – The edge server returned a 503 error because it didn’t have enough capacity at the time of the request to serve the object\.
   + `Error` – Typically, this means the request resulted in a client error or a server error\.
   + `Redirect` – The edge server redirected the viewer from HTTP to HTTPS according to the distribution settings\.
-+ **x\-forwarded\-for** – If the viewer used an HTTP proxy or a load balancer to send the request, the value of the `c-ip` field is the IP address of the proxy or load balancer\.
++ `x-forwarded-for` – If the viewer used an HTTP proxy or a load balancer to send the request, the value of the `c-ip` field is the IP address of the proxy or load balancer\.
 In that case, this field is the IP address of the viewer that originated the request\.
-+ **ssl\-protocol** – When the request used HTTPS, this field contains the SSL/TLS protocol that the viewer and edge server negotiated for transmitting the request and response\.
++ `ssl-protocol` – When the request used HTTPS, this field contains the SSL/TLS protocol that the viewer and edge server negotiated for transmitting the request and response\.
 For a list of possible values, see the supported SSL/TLS protocols in [Supported SSL/TLS protocols and ciphers for communication between viewers and CloudFront](secure-connections-supported-viewer-protocols-ciphers.md#secure-connections-supported-ciphers)\.
-+ **ssl\-cipher** – When the request used HTTPS, this field contains the SSL/TLS cipher that the viewer and edge server negotiated for encrypting the request and response\.
++ `ssl-cipher` – When the request used HTTPS, this field contains the SSL/TLS cipher that the viewer and edge server negotiated for encrypting the request and response\.
 For a list of possible values, see the supported SSL/TLS protocols in [Supported SSL/TLS protocols and ciphers for communication between viewers and CloudFront](secure-connections-supported-viewer-protocols-ciphers.md#secure-connections-supported-ciphers)\.
-+ **x\-edge\-result\-type** – How the edge server classified the response after the last byte left the edge location\.
++ `x-edge-result-type` – How the edge server classified the response after the last byte left the edge location\.
 In some cases, the result type can change between the time that the edge server is ready to send the response and the time that it finishes sending the response\. \(See also the `x-edge-response-result-type` field\)\.

   For example, in HTTP streaming, suppose the edge server finds a segment of the stream in the edge cache\.
 In that scenario, the value of this field would ordinarily be `Hit`\.
 However, if the viewer closes the connection before the edge server has delivered the entire segment, the final result type \(and the value of this field\) is `Error`\.